seb4itik/ansible-cyrus_imap/README.md

 - `tls_server_cert` (name of a file that should be under `/etc/ssl/certs`);
 - `tls_server_key` (name of a file that should be under `/etc/ssl/private`, owner `root`, group `ssl-cert`, mode `0640`);

-Then some SSL services should be activate in `cyrus.conf` trhough `cyrus_imap_services`.
+Then, some SSL services should be activated in `cyrus.conf` through `cyrus_imap_services`.
 For example:

 ```
   vars: